Varundara15/Call-Centre-Analysis-/README.md

 Steps Involved:

 Data Importation:
-Load the raw call center data into Microsoft Power BI.
+Loaded the raw call center data into Microsoft Power BI.

 Data Cleaning:
-Clean the data to remove inconsistencies, handle missing values, and ensure accuracy.
+Cleaned the data to remove inconsistencies, handle missing values, and ensure accuracy.

 Data Processing:
 Process the cleaned data to calculate relevant metrics and prepare it for analysis.

 Dashboard Creation:
-Design and develop an interactive dashboard in Power BI to visualize the KPIs.
+Designed and developed an interactive dashboard in Power BI to visualize the KPIs.

 Insights & Analysis:
-Analyze the visualized data to identify trends, patterns, and areas for improvement.
+Analyzed the visualized data to identify trends, patterns, and areas for improvement.